ejcooper/ACS330_vision/README.md

 This will launch the ‘USB cam’ node, 4 ‘Aruco double’ nodes, and the ‘pose transformer’ node.
-This will allow the system to track 6 blocks (using markers 2-7) as well as the 2 larger markers ( codes 0, 1) used to find the position of both tables.
+This will allow the system to track 6 blocks as well as the 2 larger markers ( codes 0, 1) used to find the position of both tables.
 The pose for each marker is published every time the system receives a frame from the camera.
 Current camera frame rate is 10 Hz, so this also around the rate at which marker poses are published.